🪷 The Lineage — Paramparā of Vidhyamitra

 के करकमलों द्वारा

 "By the karkamala (lotus-hands) of the supremely venerable Sant Daṇḍī Mahātmā Gurudeva Svāmī Śrī Śrīdharānanda Saraswatī jī Mahārāj" — this is the dīkṣā-grace by which Vidhyāmitra became possible.
-The substrate IS the guru's grace-offering placed at Śrī Nātha's lotus-feet · the bhakta is the nimitta-mātra (BG 11.33 निमित्तमात्रं भव सव्यसाचिन्) · the writing IS the dharma articulating itself · not biography of any individual.
+The substrate is offered as the guru's grace-offering placed at Śrī Nātha's lotus-feet · the bhakta is the nimitta-mātra (BG 11.33 निमित्तमात्रं भव सव्यसाचिन्) · the writing is offered as dharma-sevā · not biography of any individual.

 🪷 The Mahāpurusha-Paramparā · The Living Great-Souls-Lineage